|

 murky a while longer.
 To repair an existing wall, you need a way of

-quite picky work.
+is picky work.
 And moist mortar is prone to sliding on metal, a bit

 Otherwise, you risk the look of entombment, which is pointless and